health issues specific to the pwd breed

 - Renal Dysplasia is a condition where the kidney glomeruli fail to develop properly and remain in an embryonic condition.
 Renal failure can result, often with loss of protein in the urine.
 Vomiting, weight loss, anorexia, lethargy and muscle weakness are typical signs, along with selective appetite, poor hair coat, and dilute urine with little color or odor.
 Secondary urinary tract infections may occur.
 Often mislabeled "juvenile RD", it can affect puppies early on or slowly affect adults, depending on how much of the kidney is underdeveloped.
 Affected puppies may leak urine, which owners sometimes misinterpret as a house-training problem.
 A chemical odor may be detected in the breath due to metabolic wastes not being properly excreted by the kidneys.
 It is a dominant disease, which means that carriers can be affected and develop renal failure; however, it has low penentrance such that only 5% of carriers are affected.

 - Puppy Eye Syndrome/Microphthalmia Syndrome, is a set of disorders displayed very early in life that generally combine microphthalmia and stunted growth; often low platelet counts are found within affected dogs.
 The puppies with this syndrome do not thrive compared to normal puppies and often die at a young age.
 Mode of inheritance is via a recessive allele.
 Females seem to be more affected than males within a litter.
-A new DNA test for this syndrome became available in 2020 and will yield more information on the % incidence of this syndrome in the breed in a few years.
+Approximately 5.4% of PWDs are carriers for this syndrome.

 - Cataracts are any opacity within a lens.
 The opacity can be very small (incipient cataract) and not interfere with vision, can involve more of the lens (immature cataract) resulting in blurred vision or can impact the entire lens causing blindness (mature cataracts).
 Mature cataracts can morph into hypermature cataracts which cause the lens to shrivel and the lens capsule to wrinkle.
 Cataracts can have a genetic basis and an age-related basis.
 OFA CAER exams help to identify these two forms and should be performed on all breeding dogs prior to breeding, as well as on pet dogs several times throughout their lifetime.